pimutils/vdirsyncer/README.md

 [![Build Status](https://travis-ci.org/untitaker/vdirsyncer.png?branch=master)](https://travis-ci.org/untitaker/vdirsyncer)

-vdirsyncer synchronizes your CalDAV calendars and CardDAV addressbooks between two storages.
+vdirsyncer synchronizes your calendars and addressbooks between two storages.
 The supported storages are CalDAV, CardDAV and [vdir](https://github.com/untitaker/vdir).

 It aims to be for CalDAV and CardDAV what